 Discover the ancient Greek world with a visit to some of its most important sites.
 Explore the Sanctuary and Theatre at Epidaurus and wander through the remains of the ancient city of Mycenae as you learn about this fascinating world.

-Spend a day relaxing on board Aquazoe, Amanzoe's luxurious yacht, as your captain guides you through the sparkling blue waters of the Aegean Sea.
+Spend a day relaxing on board one of Amanzoe's luxurious yachts, as your captain guides you through the sparkling blue waters of the Aegean Sea.
 Choose from selected itineraries including beach hopping, a visit to Spetses or the fascinating Monemvasia.

 Tour of the Acropolis and Acropolis Museum